rebipp/worldfair-agrobio/_sources/content/fairification/globi.md

 EML documentation can be generated using the [ezeml](https://ezeml.edirepository.org/) tool as described below:

 1. First create a new account in [ezeml](https://ezeml.edirepository.org/eml/)
-2. Create a new EML document and add all information for the **mininum set of terms for biotic interactions** datasets (optionally also include the **RECOMMENDED terms to improve reusability of datasets**) described in the [Metadata standardization](metadata-std).
+2. Create a new EML document and add all information for the **minimum set of terms for biotic interactions** datasets (optionally also include the **RECOMMENDED terms to improve reusability of datasets**) described in the [Metadata standardization](metadata-std).
 3. Fill the description of `data table` and `columns mapping` (see [Documenting data and column mapping](eml-dt-mapping)).
 3. Export the EML file using the menu:  `Import/Export`->`Download EML file (XML)`.
 4. Save the EML (XML) file locally.